syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Ribbon-ProgressBar.md

 ---
 layout: post
-title: Ribbon-ProgressBar| Windows Forms | Syncfusion
+title: Ribbon-ProgressBar| WindowsForms | Syncfusion
 description:  ribbon progressbar
-platform: windowsforms
+platform: WindowsForms
 control: RibbonControlAdv
 documentation: ug
 ---

-# ToolStripProgressBar
+# Ribbon ProgressBar

 ToolStripProgressBar can be used to provide a visual cue that the application is indeed working and the task is being completed.item.
 It can be added to a ToolStripEx directly or through a panel.